AndreaRaffaelli/ICCBD_notes/group_policy/group_policy.md

    1. `Tm:Pi` ordered before any other request
    2. It has in queue a message from any other process with a timestamp successive to `Tm:Pi`
 4. Uses the resource and then sends a release message with its timestamp to every process
-5. Pj receives the release request and remover the request message form its queue
+5. Pj receives the release request and remove the request message form its queue

 Every process queue is ordered and so a process can pass only when 'previous' request have been served already.
 Ties are solved through the index number of the processes.

 $(N-1)$ messages sent and $(N-1)$ received before entering the critical section. $(N-1)$ to exit.
 Number of messages: $3(N-1)$ or $(N-1)$ and 2 broadcasts. **High cost** due decentralization. **heavy assumptions on the static group and no faults**.

-### richard agrawala protocol
+### Richard Agrawala protocol

 1. Pi sends the request message `Tm:Pi` to any process (also his queue)
 2. At reception Pj sends: